-At the 56th Biennale in Venice, Sean O’Toole muses about changing canons, socialist art and the relative lack of African artists from the continent being present at “All the World’s Futures”.
-He also applauds Enwezor’s general curatorial vision, once
+At the 56th Biennale in Venice, Sean O’Toole muses about changing canons, socialist art and the relative lack of artists from the African continent being present at “All the World’s Futures”.

 Sometime late in 1995, 32-year-old Okwui Enwezor, a political science graduate of New Jersey City University who had recently redirected his early aspirations as a poet into art criticism, authored what now reads like a career manifesto.
 Published in the January-February 1996 edition of frieze magazine, ‘Occupied Territories’ was nominally a review of africa95, a season of UK-based events that celebrated African creativity in various disciplines and was directed by Clémentine Deliss, currently director of the Weltkulturen Museum in Frankfurt.
 But his piece was far more than simply a review.
 In many ways, Enwezor laid out the intellectual basis of his position as critic and publisher of NKA, the “journal” (not magazine, which it resembled at first) of “contemporary African art” that he cofounded in 1994.